 So What’s Better?

 If you can do both, do both.
-Pull-ups and dips are great addition to weight lifting.
+Pull-ups and dips are great additions to weight lifting.
 Together, they give you a complete strength base.

 But if you have to choose?
 Go with weight training for maximum impact on your BJJ performance.

-To start performing better on mats, you need consistency and a few key principles to guide your training.
+To perform better on the mats, you need consistency and a few key principles to guide your training.
 Here’s what matters most:

 Train Strength and BJJ on Separate Days (If Possible)